fjhickernell/MCM-2025-Program/preprocess/README.md

 	- **NOTE**: S9, S13, S27, S19, S20 has only 3 speakers in each session.
 * [Special Session Abstracts](https://github.com/fjhickernell/MCM-2025-Program/blob/main/preprocess/input/special_session_abstracts.csv):
 	- Some values are empty in the last column, `Special Session Title`.
 Zexin's SS title was filled in manually by Fred.
 SC added the values for Chih-Li,Sung and Mao,Cai.
 Mao has a duplicate talk.
 It is deduplicated programmatically.
-	- Some special sessions has only two speakers who have sent abstracts: — <mark>Fred and Mikhail will send them reminders</mark>
+	- Some special sessions has only two speakers who have sent abstracts: —  Fred and Mikhail will send them reminders.
+DONE.
 		* Stochastic Optimization
 		* Recent Progress on Algorithmic Discrepancy Theory and Applications
 		* Recent Advances in Stochastic Gradient Descent
-    - <mark>The special talk abstract of Shyam Mohan Subbiah Pillai has been overwritten by a session proposal.
-It seems to be a mistake.</mark>
+    - The special talk abstract of Shyam Mohan Subbiah Pillai has been overwritten by a session proposal.
+It seems to be a mistake. — DONE.
 * [Contributed Talk Submissions](https://github.com/fjhickernell/MCM-2025-Program/blob/main/preprocess/input/contributed_talk_submissions.csv):
-	- <mark>Six talks are not assigned to a Technical Session</mark> in column `SESSION` or contain missing or unusual values like `ADD TO SHANE H. SESSION` and  `//` — <mark>Fred has asked Mikhail to handle these and also fill in column `Paid`</mark>.
+	- Six talks are not assigned to a Technical Session in column `SESSION` or contain missing or unusual values like `ADD TO SHANE H. SESSION` and  `//` — Fred has asked Mikhail to handle these and also fill in column `Paid`.
+DONE.
 	- **NOTE**: T1, T8, and T9 has only 3 speakers in each session.
 	- SC programmatically filtered out rows with `Acceptance` == `Yes`.